Dangelo Valencia

-Dangelo Stéfano Valencia Chávez (born 16 May 1999) is a Peruvian footballer who plays as a full-back for Peruvian Segunda División side Sport Chavelines.
+Dangelo Stéfano Valencia Chávez (born 16 May 1999) is a Peruvian footballer who plays as a full-back.

 Career

 Club career

 Valencia joined Carlos A. Mannucci from Deportivo Municipal.
 He got his professional debut for Carlos A. Mannucci in the Peruvian Primera División on 24 March 2019 against Universidad de San Martín.
 Valencia was in the starting lineup but was replaced by Diego Manicero in the half time.
 He made a total of six appearances during the 2019 season.

 On 1 April 2021, Valencia joined Peruvian Segunda División side Deportivo Llacuabamba.
 On 1 March 2022, he moved to fellow league club Sport Chavelines.

+In 2024, Valencia played for Sport Machete.